ixiaopan/blog/content/post/linear-regression-01.md

-Residual standard error measures the average deviation between the estimated value and the true value, which is calculated using the following fomula, where n-2 is the degree of freedom(df) of the residual.
-Why n-2?
-We know that 2 points decide a line, which means there is no other line fitting the data and the residual of each data point is fixed.
+Residual standard error measures the average deviation between the estimated value and the true value.
+It can be calculated using the following fomula, where n-2 is the degree of freedom(df) of the residual.

+Q: Why do we divide by $n-2$ not $n$?

+A: This is because the latter tends to underestimate variance.
+Rememer we divide by $n-1$ when calculating the sample variance.
+This is the same reason here.

+Q: But why n-2?

+A: We know that 2 points determine a line, which means there is no other line fitting the data and the residual of each data point is fixed.
 If we add a third point, there could be many lines fitting these points and thus different residuals.
 That means the third point increases the flexiblity of the value of residuals.
 We say we have one free observation.
-Therefore the degree of freedom of the residual is $n-2$ in simple linear regression.
-But why do we divide by $n-2$ not $n$?
-This is because the latter tends to underestimate variance.
-Rememer we divide by $n-1$ when calculating the sample variance.
-This is the same reason here.
+Therefore, the degree of freedom of the residual is $n-2$ in simple linear regression.